brownts/tree-sitter-gpr/README.md

 ## Testing (GPR)

-The [GPR project] also contains both examples and a test suite which are used to test this parser.
+The [GPR project] also contains many GPR files (e.g., examples, test suite, etc.) which are used to test this parser.
 This was helpful originally in determining that the production rules in the User Manual were insufficient.
 However it is also useful in order to test potential regressions between the tool and the grammar defined here.

 In order to perform this testing, there is an assumption that the [GPR project] exists adjacent to this project.
 As such, a relative path is used to search for and run tests on the set of GPR files found there.

-The approach taken in this testing, is to use the set of GPR files in the examples and test suites directories of that project.
+The approach taken in this testing, is to use the set of GPR files in the directories of that project.
 The set of files are determined based on a recursive search of the directories.
 However, some of the GPR files used in the test suite are used to check for invalid syntax, thus they are not syntactically valid.
 In order to account for these files, a "skip list" is maintained to omit these GPR files from the set that are tested.
 This list is manually maintained and each file listed there has been inspected to verify that they do in fact contain invalid syntax.
 This list will need to be updated if new GPR files are added which contain invalid syntax.

 It was considered to be smarter about this testing and to hook into the GPR test suite, since those tests know which should fail and which